ucsb-cs148-w23/project-t08-buddyup/team/sprint01/RETRO_01.md

 - Learning tech stacks and practicing throughout the project
 - Attending class
 - Creating meeting times outside of class to work on project

+## Retro Assessment

+* A brief description of what retro outline or process you used.
+- The retro outline we used was Start/Stop/Continue.
+We took three minutes initially to jot down what we thought was worth starting, stopping, and continuing.
+* A brief assessment of how it went.
+- I think that the retro went smoothly.
+Everyone had a few items for each category and we have a diverse pool of reflections to learn from.
+* What advice would you give to the next person leading a retro based on what you learned today?
+- Next time, give more time for brainstorming ideas to share.
+Three minutes might not have been enough time to calmly reflect and was a little rushed.